p0dalirius/LDAPmonitor/README.md

 | Authenticate with LM:NT hashes                   | :heavy_check_mark: | :x: | :x: |
 | Authenticate with kerberos tickets               | :heavy_check_mark: | :x: | :x: |

-## Typical usecases
+## Typical use cases

-Here is a few usecases where this tool can be useful:
+Here is a few use cases where this tool can be useful:

  - Detect account lockout in real time
    ![](./.github/lockout.png)